christinebr/BioSim_G08_Christine_Marie/docs/simulation.rst

 changes with time.

-If wanted the module can store pictures at specified intervals, then the user has to provide specifications for this.
+If wanted the module can store pictures at specified intervals, if so the user has to provide specifications for this.
 If no specifications are given, the module will not store any pictures.
 It's also possible to make the module make a movie from the stored pictures.